Exotic Hardwoods

 Not sure which species is right for your space?

 Every project is different.
-In your free 45–90 minute design consultation, we’ll walk through your space, your lifestyle, and your vision — and hand-match you to the right species, profile, and finish.
+In your free 45–90 minute design consultation, we’ll walk through your home or business, your lifestyle, and your vision — and hand-match you to the right species, profile, and finish.
 We serve homeowners across Medina, Wadsworth, Cleveland, and all of Northeast Ohio.

 RESPONSIBLE SOURCING